mobilecoinofficial/forest/README.md

 - `DATABASE_URL`: Postgres DB
 - `TELI_KEY`: token to authenticate with teli
 - `URL_OVERRIDE`: url teli should post sms to. needed if not running on fly
+- `CLIENTCRT`: client certificate to connect to ssl-enabled full-service
+- `ROOTCRT`: certificate to validate full-service
+- `FULL_SERVICE_URL`: url for full-service instance to use
+- `MNEMONIC`: account to import for full-service. insecure
+- `SIGNAL`: which signal client to use. can be 'signal' for signal-cli or 'auxin' for auxin-cli

 ## Binary flags
 - `NO_DOWNLOAD`: don't download a signal-cli datastore, instead use what's in the current working directory